 Those interned in the camp in the pre-war years for ‘re-education’ in ‘protective custody’ (Schutzhaft) were mainly members of anti-Nazi organisations, religious groups and resistance movements, or outspoken individuals.
 The first Jewish prisoners were sent there on account of their political affiliations, not their religion or ‘race’.
-However after Kristallnacht and the annexation of Austria, thousands of Jews were sent there.
+However, after Kristallnacht and the annexation of Austria, thousands of Jews were sent there.
 With the influx of different categories of inmates, particularly after the outbreak of war, political prisoners continued to dominate, and they held the key positions in the internal prisoner hierarchy throughout the camp’s twelve-year existence.
 The prominence of political prisoners in the hierarchy had important implications for leisure activities in Dachau.
-Political prisoners were more likely to maintain an active opposition to the regime during their imprisonment, and their relative power in the hierarchy meant that they could both organise events amongst themselves, and assist other prisoners in arranging their own clandestine gatherings.
+Political prisoners were more likely to maintain an active opposition to the regime during their imprisonment, and their relative power in the hierarchy meant that they could organise events amongst themselves and assist other prisoners in arranging their own clandestine gatherings.

-The nature of daily life in Dachau changed markedly over the years, according to the demands of the Central Administration for Camps, the seasons, and the whims of camp commanders and personnel.
+The nature of daily life in Dachau changed markedly over the years, according to the demands of the Central Administration for Camps, the seasons and the whims of camp commanders and personnel.
 Free time in Dachau was always limited, but there were periods of relaxation.
 For example, games were permitted during the short rest periods, up to 1938.
 From 1941, permission was once again granted for cultural activities and amusements: theatrical entertainments, concerts, revues and lectures were arranged, and a substantial library was built up.
-As the Reich suffered military setbacks in 1943, it relied increasingly on slave labour, and conditions in the camps were subsequently slightly improved with a view to increasing output: supplementary food was provided, parcels could be received by certain categories of prisoners, and a few sporting and cultural activities were authorised.
+As the Reich suffered military setbacks in 1943, it relied increasingly on slave labour, and conditions in the camps were subsequently slightly improved with a view to increasing output: supplementary food was provided, parcels could be received by certain categories of prisoners and a few sporting and cultural activities were authorised.
 Conditions worsened rapidly in the autumn of 1944 with the imminence of German defeat.
 Apart from these periods of shifting levels of tolerance displayed by the authorities, Dachau inmates also engaged in clandestine music-making throughout the camp’s existence.

 As the war progressed, Dachau’s population became remarkably diverse.
-Until 1938 made up almost exclusively of Germans, and later of Austrians, the camp gradually acquired prisoners as the Nazi net widened across Europe.
+Until 1938 it was made up almost exclusively of Germans, and later of Austrians, but the camp gradually acquired more prisoners as the Nazi net widened across Europe.
 Communists and Social Democrats were joined by Jehovah’s Witnesses, Roma and Sinti, and homosexuals of various nationalities.
 Dachau also incarcerated the largest group of clergymen of any camp: almost 3,000, most of whom were Poles.
 Thousands of Jewish prisoners were interned after Kristallnacht in November 1938, although many were released soon after – at this time the Nazi authorities encouraged mass Jewish emigration as the solution to Germany’s ‘Jewish Question’.
 Especially during the later war years, the social composition of Dachau – political, religious, international – fed the diversity of the camp’s musical life.

 A wide range of musical activities took place in Dachau, both forced and voluntary.
 Testimonies include descriptions of orchestral concerts, cabaret performances, communal singing, choirs, church music and forced singing.
 There were also, of course, inmates who did not encounter cultural activities at all.
 One prisoner remembered that